LanguageOfStress/theory/README.md

 **Want to see it in action?**
 Browse [**Examples**](examples/) - Vivid scenarios illustrating core concepts

+**Want to dive into the conceptual backdrop of the theory?**
+Explore [**Extended Explorations**](manuscript/) - Original pre-formalization conceptualization of the theory.
+Non-academic, broader in scope.

 ---

 ## Open Science with Protected Implementation